 And here are the search results:

 This extension enables one to initiate a Google image search just by right clicking on any image on the web.
-So if you are concerned whether someone is stealing your beloved images from your website, then chasing those thieves is just a click away 😉
+So if you are concerned whether someone is stealing your visual assets from your website, then chasing those thieves is just a click away 😉

 So how do you check image plagiarism?
 Do you also prefer to use Google?
 And if yes, do you care about those results?
 Feel free to express your thoughts 😉